aiqc/AIQC/docs/features.rst

 * Queue training jobs on a background process.

+* Set a repeat count if you want to train on the same parameters multiple times.

 * [ToDo] Scale out to run cloud jobs in parallel by toggling `cloud_queue = True`.